 Global 2000's "LitterBug" Project is an initiative of the independent Austrian environmental organization GLOBAL 2000 alongside the Austrian Alpine Association "Edelweiss" and Alpine Club Mountain Club.
 The initiative was created to free nature from trash and to sharpen our awareness for the trash surrounding us in nature.
 The aim is to support a sustainably clean environment everywhere.

 Pilzfinder is the Web App of the mycology research society of the University of Vienna.
-In the browser-based project, you can contribute mushroom observations from all across Europe and get feedback from the expert of the Austrian Mycology Society.
-By joining this Citizen Science project, you can help with the science behind fungi and learn more about the fascinating world of mushrooms.
+In the browser-based project, participants can contribute mushroom observations from all across Europe and get feedback from the expert of the Austrian Mycology Society.
+By joining this Citizen Science project, users help with the science behind fungi and learn more about the fascinating world of mushrooms.

 The "Stjärnförsöket" (Star-Spotting) project collects contributions about light pollution in Sweden and in partner countries.
 By pointing a cardboard tube in all cardinal directions, Citizen Scientists record how many stars they see at their current location.
 By these values, light pollution can be calculated directly in the Citizen Science app.
 The project is part of the "Forskar Fredag 2019" initiative, funded by the EU Horizon 2020 program.